Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 It supports sorting by state, and selection.

 ## Eventline
-An *eventline* is a [Bubble Chart](bubble-chart.md) with a time-based x-axis.
+An *eventline* is a [bubble chart](bubble-chart.md) with a time-based x-axis.
 It has the following values:

 * X-value: This must be connected to a Date
 * Y-value, Radius and Color: Must be numerical